OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 ## Server network requirements

-In order for this deployment to work, you will have to meet 2 sets of needs in the machine hosting your _COTURN_ server:
+In order for this deployment to work, you will have to meet 2 sets of needs in the machine hosting your services:

-  - First of all, you certainly need this machine to have a **public, reachable IP**.
-The reason is pretty simple: _COTURN_ is necessary to cover those situations where the final users are hidden behind NATs or complex networks.
+  - First of all, you certainly need the machine to have a **public, reachable IP**.
+The reason is pretty simple: we are precisely installing _COTURN_ service to cover those situations where the final users are hidden behind NATs or complex networks ([learn more](/troubleshooting#what-are-stun-and-turn-servers-and-why-do-i-need-them)).
 If the _COTURN_ itself is running inside an unreachable machine, your video transmission could fail in certain cases.

-  - Besides, _COTURN_ server needs some ports opened in the firewall:
+  - Besides, the server needs some **ports** opened in the firewall:

-      - **3478 TCP & UDP** (this server implementation listens on port 3478 by default)
+      - **3478 TCP & UDP** (_COTURN_ listens on port 3478 by default)
-      - **49152 - 65535 UDP** (TURN exchanges media through any of these ports)
+      - **49152 - 65535 UDP** (WebRTC exchanges media through any of these ports)

-  > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/)

   > If you were still in trouble, we provide a ready-to-use Amazon CloudFormation Stack to easily deploy OpenVidu in a few minutes [here](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation).